Marquis de Condorcet: Other works

 In 1781, Condorcet anonymously published a pamphlet entitled Reflections on Negro Slavery (Réflexions sur l'esclavage des nègres), in which he denounced slavery.
 In 1786, Condorcet worked on ideas for the differential and integral calculus, giving a new treatment of infinitesimals – a work which apparently was never published.
 In 1789, he published Vie de Voltaire (1789), which agreed with Voltaire in his opposition to the Church.
 In the same year he was elected as president of the Society of the Friends of the Blacks and lived in an apartment at Hôtel des Monnaies, Paris, across the Louvre.
 In 1791, Condorcet, along with Sophie de Grouchy, Thomas Paine, Etienne Dumont, Jacques-Pierre Brissot, and Achilles Duchastellet published a brief journal titled Le Républicain, its main goal being the promotion of republicanism and the rejection of constitutional monarchy.
 The journal's theme was that any sort of monarchy is a threat to freedom no matter who is leading and that liberty is freedom from domination.

+In 1791, Condorcet's Cinq mémoires sur l'instruction publique (Five memoirs on public instruction, 1791) was published.
+It has been called "the fullest of all Condorcet's statements of his conception of individual freedom in a complex modern society."
 In 1795, Condorcet's book Sketch for a Historical Picture of the Progress of the Human Mind was published after his death by his wife Sophie de Grouchy.
 It dealt with theoretical thought on perfecting the human mind and analyzing intellectual history based on social arithmetic.
 Thomas Malthus wrote An Essay on the Principle of Population (1798) partly in response to Condorcet's views on the "perfectibility of society."